spurll/spellbook/examples/omnibus.md

 * ½ kenning plutonium
 * consciousness of selkie
 * mind of anteater
-* 1 measure prisine xylem of rosemary
+* 1 measure pristine xylem of rosemary
 * 4 snails
 * 8 scruples cold gizzard of owl